Sunday, March 31, 2024

 My Concussion: fixing my hearing

 I found a highly rated audiologist with a free two-hour evaluation and made an appointment.
-The audiologist sent me a video about the damage hearing loss (or in my case, hearing distortion) does to a person's cognitive abilities.
-People with hearing problems have an increased risk of dementia due to lack of auditory stimulation, which leads to the degeneration of the auditory nerve.
-Hearing problems can also cause social isolation, depression, cognitive overload, memory problems, increased risk of falling and deterioration of the quality of life.
-I think I had everything on this list except depression.
+The audiologist sent me a video about the damage hearing loss does to a person's cognitive abilities.
+People with hearing problems have an increased risk of dementia due to lack of proper auditory stimulation, which leads to the degeneration of the auditory nerve.
+Hearing problems can also cause social isolation, depression, cognitive overload, memory problems, increased risk of falling and deteriorating quality of life.
+I think I experienced everything on this list except depression.

-My tests showed that if I didn't get corrective hearing aids, I would have an increased risk of dementia, falling and cognitive decline.
-Asymmetric hearing loss also caused my brain to generate a new, inefficient auditory pathway, which overloaded it easily.
-So, I chose to get hearing aids in each ear.
+So, I now have hearing aids in each ear.
 They will be gradually tuned so that my brain can catch up and reprogram itself.
-It will take six months for my brain to be fully reprogrammed, but I am already hearing well enough to eat in noisy places without any problems.
+It will take six to eighteen months for my brain to be fully reprogrammed, but I am already hearing well enough to eat in noisy places without any problems.
 Some noises are still too loud, though.
-I can tune down the hearing aids a little bit, but sound reducing head phones work better.
-I will have to bring this up at my next appointment.
+I can tune down the hearing aids a little bit, but sound reducing headphones work better.

-I received my hearing aids on May 15th and left for a two week trip to the UK on July 12th.
-On the whole, I did fine with loud noises.
-But one day I became overwhelmed and had a panic attack.
-We were visiting what we thought would be peaceful Kew Gardens, outside of London.
+I received my hearing aids May 15th and left for a two week trip to the UK on July 12th.
+On the whole, I did fine with loud noises--except when we visited what should be peaceful Kew Gardens, outside of London.
 I went there in 1976, found it quiet and fascinating, and was eager to show it to my family.
-But since my 1976 visit, Heathrow Airport grew and now large, low-flying airplanes are constantly flying over the Gardens, bringing their disruptive noise along with them.
-What a surprise!
+Since then, Heathrow Airport added a new runway that has resulted in large, low-flying airplanes flying over the Gardens and nearby town of Kew, bringing almost constant disruptive noise along with them.
+Because I didn't bring my headphones with me that day, I didn't handle it very well.
+But without my hearing aids, it probably would have been a lot worse.

 July 20, 2023 at Kew Gardens